 I have a Confined Space Entry certificate.
 Can I upgrade to the Rescue certificate if I do the required components?

-Yes.
-You have up to 1 year to complete a rescue simulation to receive your Rescue certificate.
+Depending on the certificate you hold, there may be a provision to complete a rescue simulation to receive your Rescue certificate.
 This must be a site-specific situation.
 Please contact us to inquire further.

 I lost my certificate.
 Do I have to take the course over again?

-I have been told I need OSSA Confined Space Training.
+I have been told I need OSSA Confined Space Entry / Monitor Training.
 There are entry training courses and rescue training courses.
 Which one do I need?

-Our OSSA Confined Space Entry / Monitor course is what most people need to have in order to work in industry.
+The OSSA Confined Space Entry / Monitor course we offer through CICT is what most people need to have in order to work in the Oilsands industry.
 Confined Space Training for Rescue is only required if you are going to be part of a rescue team or your employer requires you to have the rescue component.
 Ask your employer which certification you need.